Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

-Scientists speculate at our “burn rate” we will run out of phosphorus within the next century.
+Scientists speculate at our “burn rate” we will run out of phosphorus fertilizer sources within the next century.

 Clearly, it pays to simply amend the soil with natural compost produces their own organic, easily absorbed phosphorus.
 Aside from scarcity, the organic method of phosphorus production is preferable from an economic perspective but also easier on the environment.

 In addition to adding organic matter to your garden soil, you may occasionally wish to add phosphate rock / rock phosphate or bone meal for a quick boost of phosphorus (e.g. at planting time).

 Proceed with caution, though.
 It’s easy to overdo it, and excessive phosphorus will wash away into your local water supply.
 Unfortunately, phosphorus runoff constitutes a major pollution problem.

 All in all, you are best off simply setting up a regular schedule of organic fertilizers or amendments, soil solution and sticking with it.

 How Do You Know You Need Phosphorus In Your Soil?

 The appearance of your plants will the first clue that your soil lacks phosphorus.
 If your plants: